-Until the old University building can be thoroughly refitted and devoted to the use of lady students, and to the School of Domestic Science and Art, and other schools for women, young ladies may find suitable accommodations and care at the Hall, which has been opened near the University.
-This affords good rooms for about 40 students, with parlor, dining room, kitchen, laundry and music room.
-The whole is under the charge of a competent Steward and experienced Matron.
-As the number who can be accomodated is limited, all who desire rooms should apply early to the Regent; no room will be reserved after the opening of the The private rooms, for two Students each, are furnished with term. bedstead, wardrobe, washstand, table and stove.
-All other furniture must be provided by the occupant.
-It can be procured at reasonable rates on arrival.
-The boarders share the expense of the provisions, as in the young men's boarding clubs, and, under the Matron, perform the labors of the house, thus receiving valuable lessons in Domestic Art. and diminishing their expenses.
-The estimates are given on page 52, and payment must be made monthly in advance.
+Until the old University building can be thoroughly refitted and devoted to the use of lady students, and to the School of Domestic Science and Art, and other schools for women, young ladies may find suitable accomodations and care at the Hall, which has been opened near the University.
+This affords good rooms for about forty students, with parlor, dining room, kitchen, laundry and music room.
+The whole is under the charge of a competent steward and experienced matron.
+As the number who can be accommodated is limited, all who desire rooms should apply early to the steward, Rev. A. N. Page; no room will be reserved after the opening of the term.
+The private rooms, for two students each, are furnished with bedstead, wardrobe, wash-stand, two chairs, table and stove.
+Those desiring it may have rooms fully furnished.
+The charges for room and board for the coming year will be as follows: Board, with unfurnished rooms, \$3 a week; board, with rooms furnished as above, \$3.50; board, with rooms fully furnished, \$4.
+Payment must be made monthly in advance.